Skip to main content Skip to secondary navigation

 Flights

-Faculty, staff, postdoctoral scholars and students booking air fare for university-sponsored travel must utilize a Stanford Travel booking channel.
+Faculty, staff, postdoctoral scholars and students booking air fare for university-sponsored travel are strongly encouraged to utilize a Stanford Travel booking channel.

 Booking through Stanford Travel channels allows Stanford to contact you and offer assistance in the event of a major emergency or changing circumstances related to your travel destination.
-If you have booked your trip through Stanford Travel (e.g. Egencia, FCM (formerly Casto), United Corporate Direct, or Student Universe), your itinerary is automatically registered and you do not need to do anything further.
+If you have booked your trip through Stanford Travel (e.g. Egencia, Key Travel, United Corporate Direct, or Student Universe), your itinerary is automatically registered and you do not need to do anything further.

 Lodging